mdorizon/mdorizon/README.md

 - 🌱 I'm currently studying web development
 - 🦖 deepen my knowledge in development
 - 🥅 2024 Goals: Create more & more projects
-- ⚡ currently rebuilding my portfolio in nextjs
+- ⚡ currently working on a server hosting service

 <br>